 The Company's Marketing segment buys and sells crude oil, NGLs and refined products.
 The largest component of its revenues is the sale of crude oil.
-In the crude oil business, the Company's customer base is diversified and includes major integrated oil companies, producers, refineries and an electronic trading platform.
-The Refined Products customer base includes road construction companies, governments, roofing shingle manufacturers, oilfield drilling contractors, refiners as well as oil and gas exploration and production companies.
+In the crude oil business, the Company's customer base is diversified and includes major integrated oil companies, producers, refiners and other market participants.
+The Refined Products business customer base includes road construction companies, governments, roofing shingle manufacturers, oilfield drilling contractors, refiners as well as oil and gas exploration and production companies.

 The Company enters into purchase and sale agreements for crude oil, NGLs and refined products.
 These purchase and sale agreements are typically priced relative to market indices.
 The Company may also enter into longer-term supply arrangements and may make purchases on the spot market as well.
-In 2017, Gibson entered into a 5-year wholesale supply agreement, procuring propane volumes as part of the sale of Industrial Propane.
 The Marketing segment is exposed to commodity price fluctuations arising between the time contracted volumes are purchased and the time they are sold, as well as being exposed to pricing differentials between different geographic markets and/or hydrocarbon qualities.
 These risks are managed by purchasing and selling products at prices based on the same or similar indices or benchmarks, and through physical and financial contracts that include energy-related forward contracts, swaps, futures, options and other hedging instruments.
-Fair values of these derivative contracts fluctuate depending on the commodity prices and can impact the segment profits in the form of realized or unrealized gains and losses, often offset by physical inventories, that can change significantly period over period.
+Fair values of these derivative contracts fluctuate depending on the commodity prices and can impact the net income in the form of realized or unrealized gains and losses, often offset by physical inventories, that can change significantly period over period.